 If you have an interest in research (and have performed well during your studies) you can apply for an honours year upon completion of your degree.
 This additional fourth year of study lets you work with a professional researcher to delve into a specialised area of health care and social assistance.
+For more information, visit deakin.edu.au/course/H400.

-- 1 Online and Warrnambool Campus not available to international students. - 2 Online students will be required to attend some campus-based activities. - 3 Trimester 3 is not available at the Warrnambool Campus. - 4 Recent secondary education applicants include current Year 12 students in 2023, and Year 12 graduates from 2022 and 2021 - 5 For information about non-Year 12 applicant categories and associated admission requirements, please refer to the course webpage. - 6 IELTS is the International English Language Testing System (for international students only).
+- 1 Trimester 3 is not available at the Warrnambool Campus. - 2 Visit our course webpage for full details including pre-course and entry requirements, as well as non-Year 12 applicant categories and associated admission requirements, unit selection options and campus and trimester availability for domestic and international students, and more. - Online and Warrnambool Campus not available to international students. - 4 Online students will be required to attend some campus-based activities. - 5 IELTS is the International English Language Testing System (for international students only).
 The IELTS score reflects the minimum overall score required, as well as the lowest score allowed for any band (overall score/lowest band score).
 International student entry requirements can be found at deakin.edu.au/international-students.